Basque Argentines

 Basque Argentines are Argentine citizens of Basque descent or people from Basque residing in Argentina.
-Basque Argentines are one of the largest Basque diaspora groups in the world.
+Basque Argentines are one of the largest Basque diaspora groups in the world outside the Basque Country (Euskadi, Navarre and the French side).

 Basque settlement in Argentina took place in the late 19th and early 20th centuries when many immigrants arrived in Argentina from the Basque Country.
 Basque people had already played a large part in the conquest and development of Argentina as a Spanish colony and in its independence, including Juan de Garay, the founder of the capital Buenos Aires.

 History

 Between 1857 and 1940 more than 2 million Spanish people emigrated to Argentina, mostly from Galicia and the Basque Country, which is a region in the western Pyrenees mountains straddling parts of France and Spain.
 Both Spanish and French Basques (including Navarrans) arrived in Argentina as part of a wider Basque diaspora.

 Today, around 10% of the Argentine population are of Basque descent.
 The destination of the majority of Basque emigrants was Argentina, with Basque culture contributing much to Argentine culture.